-- 35. The past winter season has had a devastating effect on the condition of the UK highway network.
-The County Council has recognised the impact of this and has acted swiftly to provide additional financial support to address the situation. - 36.
-The strategy that has been developed to deliver the new Stronger Roads Today campaign has already successfully provided an immediate response to many of the impacts arising from winter 2022/23.
-Further development of this strategy, working collaboratively with Milestone, will enable the delivery of an expanded programme of work and demonstrate that, despite very significant challenges, every effort is being made to maintain the local road network in Hampshire to a serviceable standard.
+- 32. The past winter season has had a devastating effect on the condition of the UK highway network, which has led to unprecedented numbers of defects, public enquiries, correspondence, and third-party claims.
+The County Council has recognised the impact of this and acted swiftly to provide additional financial support to address the situation. - 33.
+The strategy that has been developed to deliver the new Stronger Roads Today campaign has already provided an immediate response to the effects of the previous winter season.
+The collaborative response and development of this strategy has produced new innovate ways of working that will not only deliver this programme of work but will benefit the future delivery of the highways service.